 Registering supplier companies

-To be able to submit a tender in any of Trafikverket's procurements, you must begin by registering with Trafikverket's supplier of the EU-Supply procurement system.
+To be able to submit a tender in any of Trafikverket's procurements, you must begin by registering in Trafikverket’s procurement system, Kommers.

 The supplier sends in their tender.
 To be valid, it is important that the tender comes in in due time.